-Structural Engineers are responsible for the design of the building structure and its strength, stability and durability.
+Structural Engineers are responsible for the design of the building structure and its strength and stability.

 - They will normally work with architects or building surveyors on new build projects. - They will also provide advice to clients on the structural condition of existing buildings.